antonpetkoff/identifier-suggestion/README.md

 # Identifier Suggestion

-Models for source code identifier suggestion built by learning from Big Code
+Models for source code identifier suggestion built by learning from Big Code.

 ## Setup